 If you have trouble getting to sleep, be sure to abstain from using electronics around an hour before bedtime: settle in with a book, podcast, or even a meditation session.
 You should even consider what you’re sleeping on: an uncomfortable mattress, whether it’s too firm or too soft, will cause you to toss and turn all night and not have as restful of a sleep (not to mention potential back problems).

 Don’t slouch.
 If you’re an entrepreneur, there’s a good chance that a large portion of your work needs to be done from a computer.
 Be sure you’ve got good posture, and if you start developing some pains or soreness, don’t shy away from getting a massage to loosen things up.

 Your Heart Rate

-And for those very relatable entrepreneurs, we recommend not thinking of exercise as exercise: pick physical activities that you can enjoy!
+And for those very relatable entrepreneurs, we recommend not thinking of exercise as exercise: pick physical activities that you can enjoy.
 Go hiking or rock climbing.
 Play intramural tennis, soccer, basketball, or football.
-Heck, feel free to take up underwater basket weaving!
+Feel free to to join that dance class you’d never admit to publically.
 The important thing is to get your body moving, as it can have a positive effect on mental performance.

 Be the Eternal Student